Inndy/ctf-writeup/2015-ais3-pre-exam/README.md

 ## web-1

-There is a local file inclusion vulnerability
+There is a local file inclusion vulnerability:

 `http://52.69.163.194/web1/?page=php://filter/convert.base64-encode/resource=index`

-And you can see the flag in the comment of php code
+And you can see the flag in the comment of php code.

 ( @orangetw told me this :P )

 ## web-2

-[JavaScript Deobfuscator](https://github.com/palant/jsdeobfuscator) plugin for Firefox is your friend
+[JavaScript Deobfuscator](https://github.com/palant/jsdeobfuscator) plugin for Firefox is your friend.

 ![JavaScript Deobfuscator](assets/javascript-deobfuscator.png)

 ## web-3

-Post payload is `username=root&password=\' or 1=1 #\`
+Post payload is `username=root&password=\' or 1=1 #\`.

 Don't ask me.
 I just fuzz it manually and I HATE WEB!

 ## bin-1

-This is a packed PE with upx shell, but it was modified manually, so we can't just do `upx -d`
+This is a packed PE with upx shell, but it was modified manually, so we can't just do `upx -d`.

 You can just simply unpack it by
 [this metohd](http://www.behindthefirewalls.com/2013/12/unpacking-upx-file-manually-with-ollydbg.html),